Free Church of Scotland (since 1900): Aftermath of the union of 1900

 In 1900 the Free Church of Scotland united with the United Presbyterian Church of Scotland to form the United Free Church of Scotland.
 However, a minority of the original Free Church remained outside this new union.
 The protesting and dissenting minority at once claimed to be the legitimate Free Church.
 They met outside the Free Assembly Hall on 31 October and, failing to gain admission, withdrew to another hall, where they elected Rev Colin Bannatyne as Moderator and held the remaining sittings of their Assembly.
 It was reported that between 16,000 and 17,000 names had been received of persons adhering to the anti-unionist principle.
 It has been estimated that the number of Free Church communicants dropped from a little under 300,000 in 1899 to just over 4,000 in 1900.

 At the Assembly of 1901 it was stated that the Free Church had twenty-five ministers and at least sixty-three congregations, with most being found in the Gaelic-speaking districts of Scotland.

 The initial problems were obvious: the congregations soon grew in number, but were far apart; there were not nearly enough ministers; the church was treated in a hostile manner by the United Free Church; work was conducted under considerable hardship; and there was little success in appealing to the general popular sentiment of Scotland.
 However, the revenue of the church gradually increased; in 1901, the sustentation fund was able to support only 75 ministers, but by 1903 it maintained 167.

 The Free Church case

 After the union of 1900, the United Presbyterian Church and the continuing Free Church not only contested the legacy of the Free Church of 1843–1900, but also claimed its assets.
 After attempts at agreement failed, the matter ended in the Scottish courts.
 The litigation was initially decided in favour of the Free Church by the House of Lords in 1904, on the basis that in the absence of a power to change fundamental doctrines in the trust deed, a dissenting minority retains the property.
-As it was not possible for the Free Church to use all the property, Parliament intervened, generally securing for the church the congregational property she could effectively use plus a significant share of central assets.
+As it was not possible for the Free Church to use all the property, Parliament intervened, the Elgin Commission generally securing for the church the congregational property she could effectively use plus a significant share of central assets.